-Thanks to the prolific writings of popular authors such as Carlos Castaneda, pills Serge King and Michael Harner, help the shaman has become a familiar figure to many people.
-However, look because every author seems to offer a different view of shamanism, the question arises as to what a shaman really is.
+Thanks to the prolific writings of popular authors such as Carlos Castaneda, Serge King and Michael Harner, the shaman has become a familiar figure to many people.
+However, because every author seems to offer a different view of shamanism, the question arises as to what a shaman really is.
 Is a shaman a medicine man?
 A healer?
 A tribal leader?
 A storyteller?
 All of the above?
 Although each person seems to embrace a different aspect of shamanism (because there is specialization in shamanism just as there is in any domain), we’d like to offer you a more general definition of a shaman.

 “A shaman is an original researcher working in the sciences of religion and magick for the purpose of advancing man’s knowledge of the correct ways of having meaningful direct communication with deities, spirits and daemons (lower level entities) in their natural planes, states or conditions.”
 In other words, shamans are communicators.

 Shamans investigate the hierarchies in the universe to understand the proper place, function and role of every being in the Universe including humans, angels, devas, deities, cherubim, the Winds, the Old Ones and so on.
 More importantly, shamans help the beings on different levels to communicate with each other.